Published on 17 June 2016; revised

 I Am of the Stars

 (1) Copyright Status of Work by the U.S. Government.
-For the image that follows this footnote reference, since the webpage states “U.S. Gov,” I am assuming that this public domain statement applies, although it is not expressly stated on the webpage: “A work of the United States government, as defined by the United States copyright law, is ‘a work prepared by an officer or employee” of the federal government“as part of that person’s official duties.’
-In general, under section 105 of the Copyright Act, such works are not entitled to domestic copyright protection under U.S. law and are therefore in the public domain.” –from “Copyright Status of Work by the U.S. Government,” Wikipedia, https://en.wikipedia.org/wiki/Copyright_status_of_work_by_the_U.S._government … Text is available under the Creative Commons Attribution-ShareAlike License ..
+For the image that follows this footnote reference, since when I originally found the web page, it stated “U.S. Gov,” I am assuming that this public domain statement applies, although it is not expressly stated on the web page.
+Per Wikipedia: “A work of the United States government, as defined by the United States copyright law, is ‘a work prepared by an officer or employee” of the federal government“as part of that person’s official duties.’
+In general, under section 105 of the Copyright Act, such works are not entitled to domestic copyright protection under U.S. law and are therefore in the public domain.” –from “Copyright Status of Works by the Federal Government of the United States,” in Wikipedia … https://en.wikipedia.org/wiki/Copyright_status_of_works_by_the_federal_government_of_the_United_States … Text is available under the Creative Commons Attribution-ShareAlike License ..

 In the longer run, I feel our nation will turn to making drugs legal, so that the tax on drug sales can be used for drug use education and rehabilitation.
 If the sale of drugs were legal, there would be less violence around this sector of the economy … as is the case with the sale of cigarettes and liquor.
 Thus the job of law enforcement would be less dangerous.
 It could also be that law enforcement might have an opportunity to assist with drug use education and rehabilitation.